 Each credit bureau also offers credit monitoring for a price.
 This type of service allows consumers to access their credit score and report, plus added protection in the form of credit alerts via email or text and the ability to place a freeze on their credit file.

-How to contact the major credit bureaus if you spot an error
+How to contact the major credit bureaus

 If you find any information that’s incorrect on your credit report it’s important to get in contact with the credit agency to dispute the error.